 What Ring 3 looks like:

-- Reply-guy network: 3 to 5 accounts that engage with relevant conversations in the product's category
+- Reply-guy network: 3 to 5 accounts that engage with relevant conversations in the product's category, adding substantive responses that surface the founder's perspective

-- Community seeding: genuine participation in Reddit, Indie Hackers, Hacker News, and niche communities.
-First Round Review's research shows that community seeding converts at 3x the rate of cold outbound for developer-facing SaaS.
+- Community seeding: genuine participation in Reddit, Indie Hackers, Hacker News, and niche Slack or Discord communities

 The Ring 3 Mistake